 If you book them, they will come.
 So said the vision of Jim Morrison in Wayne’s World 2.
 If only it were that simple.Wayne’s World II

 In this guide, I’ll answer these questions.
 What is conversion rate optimisation?
 What is a conversion, what can you do to improve conversion rate optimisation, and why is Conversion Rate Optimization Important?

-You have a website; you're doing all the right things.
+You have a website; you’re doing all the right things.
 You’ve put a full digital marketing strategy in place comprising content marketing, paid search, SEO and social media.
-The trouble is you feel like few, or not enough people are carrying out the goal you set, i.e. they aren't 'converting.'
+The trouble is you feel like few or not enough people are carrying out your goal, i.e. they aren’t ‘converting.’

 So what is a conversion?
 The most direct type is a purchase.
 It’s led straight to profit for your business.
 There are other kinds of conversions, though — sign-ups to gated content, a lead filling in an enquiry form, or telephoning you.

 There are many things that you may classify as a conversion depending on your goals.
 As a digital agency, when delivering leads to our clients, then a phone call from an ad would be classified as a conversion if the goal was to get the phone ringing.

-The point is, for whatever reason you have a website, whatever your goal, the conversion is the completion of that action.
+The point is, for whatever reason you have a website, whatever your goal, the conversion is completing that action.

 Conversion is measurable.
-It's a key metric of your website.
-In online stores, Conversion rate an eye-opening metric, showing how much of your overall site visitors bought something.
+It’s a key metric of your website.
+In online stores, the Conversion rate is an eye-opening metric, showing how much of your overall site visitors bought something.
 Ultimately we want this figure to be as high as possible.
+There are many ways to improve the conversion rate of your website, from design changes and A/B testing to SEO optimisation.

 So that’s conversion and conversion rate.
 You should be able to figure out where I’m going with this breakdown.
 Conversion rate optimisation, therefore, is the act of optimising your website to maximise the chances of that goal happening.